raspberrypilearning/codebreaker/en/step_2.md

 Use the `list()` function to create a **list** of letters from the `alphabet`. **Initialise** the `code` dictionary so that you can populate it later.

-**Initialise** the alphabetical  list and dictionary we will use to create our cypher.
-On line 6 of your `main.py` script, enter the following code:

 --- code ---
 ---
 language: python